+Little Tubu

-Little Tubu Little Tubu is located near its sister camp, Tubu Tree, on the isolated Hunda Island.
-Nestled amongst a broad swathe of trees overlooking a seasonal floodplain, Little Tubu offers an exceptional and intimate bush experience for a maximum of six Intimate and exclusive sister to Tubu Tree Camp.
+Little Tubu (opening June 2013) is located near its sister camp, Tubu Tree, on the isolated Hunda Island.
+Nestled amongst a broad swathe of trees overlooking a seasonal floodplain, Little Tubu offers an exceptional and intimate bush experience for a maximum of six guests.
+Elevated walkways link the tents to the main dining and pool areas that are designed to blend seamlessly into the surrounding environment and maximise the spectacular views.
+A convivial bar area is built into a waterberry tree.

+Intimate and exclusive sister to Tubu Tree Camp.